 The Armidale Pine Forest is located 3.5 km northeast of Armidale on the Rockvale Road.
 An area of 170ha that is a very popular destination for walkers, mountain bikers and for picnickers.
 Horse riders are also welcome.
-They will need to borrow a key from Council to gain access.
+Should you need to gain access you can borrow a key from the Armidale Council Office ($50 refundable bond applicable).
 The pine forest is divided into eastern and western sections by the Tilbuster Ponds creek.

 Motorised vehicle access is prohibited unless a permit is issued for a specified purpose.